 The sanctuary of the Virgin Mary of Beshouat is a pilgrimage center deep inside the Bekaa.
 In 1741, deep inside a small cave in the ruins, a Byzantine wooden icon was discovered, on which the Virgin Mary was painted.
 A church was built above the cave, and became a place of pilgrimage.

-Kana is situated at 10 km from Tyre.
-Since 1968, the researches made by Lebanese of different scientific fields, led to arguments based on tradition, geography, and archeology and especially religious, proving that Kana is the place where the first miracle of Jesus took place.
-It is indeed Kana of Galilee where Jesus, at the request of his mother the Virgin Mary, transformed the water in wine.
-The arguments succeeded in convincing some foreign responsible people who came to Lebanon, some ambassadors and renowned writers, that Kana of Lebanon is really the Kana of Galilee.
+Qana is situated at 10 km from Tyre.
+Since 1968, the researches made by Lebanese of different scientific fields, led to arguments based on tradition, geography, and archeology and especially religious, proving that Qana is the place where the first miracle of Jesus took place.
+It is indeed Qana of Galilee where Jesus, at the request of his mother the Virgin Mary, transformed the water in wine.
+The arguments succeeded in convincing some foreign responsible people who came to Lebanon, some ambassadors and renowned writers, that Qana of Lebanon is really the Kana of Galilee.